 After your new baby’s first few weeks of survival mode, you’ll start to reach a new normal.
 Make getting ready part of your morning routine if you want to begin feeling like yourself again.

 You’ll feel much better about your body if you take extra time to brush your hair and teeth, get dressed in clothes you love, and put on some makeup (if you want).
-You don’t have to get fancy, but in under 10 minutes, you can pull yourself together and be ready for whatever the day brings.

 If you’re concerned about putting toxins into your skin while breastfeeding, look for natural remedies or even product-free solutions.